Chris Harrison apologizes on ‘Good Morning America’ for defending controversial ‘Bachelor’ contestant

 Harrison also spoke directly to Bachelor fans, telling them to stop “throwing hate” at Lindsay, adding, “It is unacceptable.”

 Harrison’s tone on Thursday with Strahan was remarkably different from the defensiveness he used with Lindsay.
-Strahan noted that Harrison has been working with a race educator and strategist, and has been seeking counsel from Michael Eric Dyson, a prominent Black minister and scholar.
+Strahan noted that Harrison has been working with a race educator and strategist, and he has been seeking counsel from Michael Eric Dyson, a prominent Black minister and scholar.
 “Racism, oppression — these are big, dynamic problems.
 And they take serious work — and I am committed to that work,” Harrison said.

 While Harrison is taking some time away from hosting “The Bachelor,” Emmanuel Acho, a former NFL player and author of the book and YouTube series “Uncomfortable Conversations With a Man,” will host “After the Final Rose.”